dlecocq/anagrammer/src/README.md

 		// described above.
 It will be invoked for each found anagram,
 		// and this will return the total number of anagrams found anagrams(&root, "tpso", cb, NULL); // There are 6 anagrams

+		// Actually, I have a list of space (newline, tab, space)
+		// separated words stored in dictionary.txt.
+I'll just use that! loadFile(&root, "dictionary.txt");
+		anagrams(&root, "onomotopoeia", cb, NULL);

 		// And lastly, you should clean up after yourself destruct_node(&root);